 A reasonable accommodation is a modification that allows the student equal access to the learning opportunity.
 Academic accommodations include, but are not limited to, testing accommodations, adaptive technology services, and assistance in arranging other support services (e.g., interpreters, note-takers, scribes, and readers).

-Can I choose to accommodate a student who is not registered with disability services and/or who has not provided me with the appropriate forms?
+Can I choose to accommodate a student who is not registered with accessibility services and/or who has not provided me with the appropriate forms?